Beyond Beehive

 Our faith has been paid back in spades.

 Our oldest son is now a year from graduating Beehive at the end of 2025, whilst the youngest will enter the Adolescent program in 2025.
-As we reflect on our Beehive and Montessori experience, what has become glaringly apparent is how important the Adolescent Program is..
+As we reflect on our Beehive and Montessori experience, what has become glaringly apparent is how important the Adolescent Program is.
 It is truly the culmination of the previous 9 years.
 The final chapter in which all the different aspects of the Montessori methodology culminate.
 We always suspected the last 3 years were important.
-Now, half way through AP, we understand they bring together the threads.
+Now, half way through the Adolescent Program, we understand they bring together the threads.
 They complete the base upon which our children can grow into confident adults that will contribute to their world.

 To skip the Adolescent Program is akin to reading a great novel and skipping the final chapters.
 It cannot be fully appreciated until the final line is read, the story complete.